 - No air quality sensor

 IQAir Health Pro Plus Review Conclusion

-I wouldn’t recommend this unit to heavy smokers or people living in the areas prone to fires since the activated carbon filter is not designed to deal with heavy smoke.
+I wouldn’t recommend this air purifier to heavy smokers or people living in the areas prone to fires since the activated carbon filter is not designed to deal with them.